qicaisheng/-Implement-A-Multiplication-Table-2019-6-13-6-57-40-397/README.md

 * given two numbers, when generate sequence between two numbers, then return sequences

+* given two numbers, when get multiple math conditions, then return string which is two numbers multiple math conditions

 * given two numbers, when get multiplication row, then return string which is some multiple math conditions from first number multiple second number to second number multiple second number

 * given two numbers, when get multiplication table, then return string including multiple multiplication rows